republicprotocol/beth-go/README.md

-# eth-go
+# BEth

-A better Ethereum library, written in Go
+A better Ethereum library, written in Go.